 - Have a Question? – If there’s anything you don’t understand, if you maybe don’t know where to start, or if you want someone to look over your tenancy agreement first, don’t be afraid to ask.
 Unipol and your university’s SU are there to help, no matter how daft the question might sound!

 Getting your first real place can seem a bit daunting, but it’s definitely worth taking the time to do the research.
 There are plenty of great properties in Leeds so don’t feel like you’ll miss out if you wait until January (this is actually when you’ll have more choice, as most reputable letting agents wait until January when house hunting officially begins!).
-The worst thing to do would be to rush into a tenancy in November and by the time September comes around you’ve completely gone off the idea of living there!
 This is your home away from home, so make sure it’s going to be a place you’ll have an amazing time living in.

 Need some more key info?
 I’ve written a list of events and services below to look out for, to help you along in your house hunting adventures: